 This shift is not inevitable, and women should embrace menopause as an opportunity to lead a heart healthy life – to watch what they’re eating, increase their physical activity, and educate themselves on CVD – their biggest health threat.

 Content courtesy of a 2018 interview with Dr. Beth Abramson and the North American Menopause Society (NAMS).
 Dr. Abramson is the Director of Cardiology at Medcan, a national spokesperson for the Heart and Stroke Foundation, and author of “Heart Health for Canadians: The Definitive Guide”.
-Watch the full interview here.
+Watch the full interview here on Youtube.